Max Emden: Aryanization in Nazi Germany

 In 1931, a major auction appeared in Berlin from the "Dr Max Emden Collection": paintings by German and French masters from the 19th century, furniture, carpets, bronzes, German silver, and faience.
 The auction was held by art auctioneers Hermann Ball and Paul Graupe in Tiergartenstrasse 4, on Tuesday 9 June 1931 (Issue No. 23, Weltkunst, Berlin, 7 June 1931).
 The proceeds from this auction, some 262 articles, with a 'report to follow' annotation, was published in the next issue (24) of Weltkunst (Art of the World) in the same month.

-Persecuted in Nazi Germany because of Emden's Jewish origins, Emden lived mainly on his Brissago Islands in the Swiss canton of Ticino from 1933 and surrounded himself with young women, his devoted girlfriend—the 18-year-old Hamburg-born Brazilian consul's daughter, whom Emden first met in Lugano, and parts of his art collection that had been rescued from Germany.
+Persecuted in Nazi Germany because of his Jewish origins, Emden lived mainly on his Brissago Islands in the Swiss canton of Ticino from 1933 and surrounded himself with young women, his devoted girlfriend—the 18-year-old Hamburg-born Brazilian consul's daughter, whom Emden first met in Lugano, and parts of his art collection that had been rescued from Germany.
 As far as Emden's understanding of art was concerned, he took the view that "life as such" is "an art".

 Emden was a passionate golfer and polo player.
 Thus "Ascona owes the creation of its beautiful golf course" to Emden and von der Heydt's aid.
 In 1928 Emden had also financed the clubhouse of the Hamburg Golf Club in Hamburg-Rissen "with a generous donation".
 Up until the 1930s, Emden also owned the premises of the Hamburger Polo Club in Klein Flottbek, which he had to sell to the city of Altona in 1935 for a low price.